shnydercom/uxiverse.com/transformations/ontology/typediscovery.md

-# This file is used to collect potentially Linked Data types
+# This file is used to collect potentially interesting Linked Data types
 - `owl:cardinality`